2023 is officially over! However, that doesn’t mean that all tax and compliance requirements relating to 2023 have been completed!

 Unless exempt, all registered businesses in the Philippines are required to renew their Business Permit each year with their local Municipality or City Hall.

-In order to secure the Business Permit Renewal, there are a lot of documents and information that must first be collected, reviewed and submitted!
+To secure the Business Permit Renewal, there are a lot of documents and information that must first be collected, reviewed, and submitted!

-For all you need to know about the Business Permit Renewal process, or even just the Business Permit in general, feel free to visit Business Permit in the Philippines – All You Need to Know in 2022!
+For all you need to know about the Business Permit Renewal process or even just the Business Permit in general, feel free to visit Business Permit in the Philippines – All You Need to Know in 2024!

 The Business Permit Renewal process can be quite lengthy and challenging for some businesses – so start preparations early!